naglev/dashboard/README.md

 ### Index (database)
 Search engines store data in a form of index to provide fast searchability.
 The database is maintained by the Indexer and accessed by the Index query.
-### Index query:
+### Index query
-The user make queries from the UI and gets back the relevant and ranked results in a structured way.
+The user make queries from the UI and receives relevant and ranked results in a structured way.

 ## License status
 Provides a user interface to display license status of different engineering softwares that use FlexLM servers.
 The server’s response is plain text, so the extraction of the necessary information is done by using regular expressions and some logic.